ichung08/Restaurant-List-App/README.md

 and have the option to do so or not
 - As a user, when I start the application, I want to be given the option to load my to-do list from file

+### Phase 4

+## Phase 4: Task 2

+- Robust class design and testing in JsonReader and JsonWriter classes

+## Phase 4: Task 3

+- I would create an abstract class for RestaurantListGUI, AddRestaurantFrame, and ViewRestaurantFrame because they have a lot of similarities in code
+    - This would reduce duplication in my code and make it easier to read
+- I would extract code in some of my methods for the RestaurantListGUI, AddRestaurantFrame, and ViewRestaurantFrame classes and create helper methods
+    - This would reinforce single responsibility principle and make it easier to read